qwo/blog/content/post/dominion-enterprises-hack-university-hackathon-2.md

 Some other notes and some of the Cool Stuff From Platino
 ======
 Here are some of the notable ways we used parts of the game engine; The game engine did much of the heavy lifting and kept the game in the development zone.
 Writing in a familiar codebase of javascript, it was easier to produce.
-We did run into a few hic-cups and nuances in appcelerator and platino that the team had to work through.
+We did run into a few hic-cups and nuances in **Appcelerator** and **Platino** that the team had to work through.

 Sprite Collisions
 ---
-- The sprites along with being really easy to to import also inherited collision.
+- The sprites along with being really easy to import also inherited collision.
 This made it easy to do create listeners and events for when vehicles hit pedestrians or when the eggs hit the cars.

 Camera Pan
 ---
 - The beginning animation was created using a sprite image and a pan.
-Super easy to create an pseudo animated home screen.
-In addition, both of the home and end screens were created by sprites that we hoped to create into animated span screens.
+Super easy to create a pseudo-animated home screen.
+In addition, both of the home and end screens were created by sprites that we hoped to create animated span screens.

 Transforms